35 Wonderfully Candid Photos For The Duchess Of Cambridge's 35th Birthday

 Arthur Edwards/The Sun/PA Wire

-The Duchess of Cambridge listens in to real calls during a visit to YoungMinds in London, a helpline service run by one of the eight charity partners of their Heads Together mental health campaign.
+The Duchess of Cambridge listens in to real calls during a visit to YoungMinds in London, a helpline service run by one of the eight charity partners of their Heads Together mental health campaign on Aug.
+25, 2016.

 -